KnowledgeSeed/analogic-framework/README.md

 2. #### Python middleware

-The Python middleware, which is a Flask-based application layer between the frontend and the database.
-It allows for database users to be leveraged and be used by multiple application users.
-It also enables functions that cannot be implemented (securely) in JavaScript, such as file uploads, export functions and complex widget-backend communications.
+The Python middleware is a Flask-based application layer between the frontend and the database.
+It enables functions that cannot be implemented (securely) in JavaScript, such as file uploads, export functions and complex widget-backend communications.

  3. #### Sample applications